sib-swiss/termal/roadmap.md

 Normal
 ------

+1. [ ] Add colour to label numbers.

 1. [ ] Other styles (such as the scrollbars' and zoombox positions' and tick marks') should also be de-hard-coded, like the zoom box's (see below).